czbiohub-sf/yogo/docs/YOGO_architecture.md

 For example, below is an image of malarial blood (100x magnification):

 ![malarial blood](imgs/100x_bb_preds.png)

-**"0" denotes a healthy cell, "1" denotes a ring-stage parasite, "3" denotes a trophozoite-stage parasite**
+*"0" denotes a healthy cell, "1" denotes a ring-stage parasite, "3" denotes a trophozoite-stage parasite*

 And here is an example of an image from the [YOLO9000 Paper](https://arxiv.org/pdf/1612.08242.pdf) (not necessarily in the MS COCO dataset):

 <img src="imgs/yolo9000_example.png" width="400">

-Notice the varying sizes of scale for people ("athletes" in foreground and "contestant" in background), large number of classes (there are "athletes", "contestants", and "unicycles" in this picture - a typical, smaller dataset would have just classified "athletes" and "contestants" as "people").
+Notice the varying sizes of scale for people and the large number of classes - there are "athletes", "contestants", and "unicycles" in this picture.
+A typical, smaller dataset would have just classified "athletes" and "contestants" as "people".

+The relative simplicity of our problem allows us to strip back a lot of the complexity of a typical YOLO architecture.

+## YOGO Architecture

+The YOGO architecture is relatively simple convolutional network.
+The specifics of the architecture are changing frequently, as it is still under development, but the core ideas remain constant.
+The network can be broken into two main components: the Backbone and the Head.

+The Backbone processes the input image into a feature map that represents the image.
+It is 6 layers of convolutions with batchnorm and dropout for regularization, max pool layers to downsample, and Leaky ReLU activations.
+The Head is a convolutional layer which converts the feature map into the output tensor.
+The values of the output tensor represent the predicted bounding boxes.